SCHOOLGIRLS COMPETITION RULES FOR 2023/24 as passed at AGM 2023

 3.6 Teams must wear numbered shirts for Senior A and Junior A Cup games.
 Failure to wear numbered shirts will mean forfeiture of match.

 3.7 Where colours are the same the HOME team MUST change.
+All schools must have a change of strip, with the alternative colours advised on team entry form for each year

 3.8 In accordance with instruction from Hockey Ireland, there will be no extra time or replays in any cup competition.
 Where schools finish a cup game in a draw, the tie will be decided by shuttles as per F.I.H. regulations.